This post may contain affiliate links. See my affiliate disclosure policy.

-- First off, let’s talk about the magic of split peas.
-These little green gems are packed with protein, fiber, and all those good nutrients that keep us fueled and feeling great.
-Plus, I love that they absorb flavors so well, making them the star in this soup recipe.
+First off, letโs talk about the magic of split peas.
+These little green gems are packed with plant-based protein, fiber, and essential vitamins and minerals that support digestion, heart health, and sustained energy.
+Plus, I love that they absorb flavors so well, making them the star in this vegetarian split pea soup recipe.
+There are plenty of reasons this soup is on repeat in my kitchen.
+Here are just a few others:

-- Plus, there’s something so comforting about a warm bowl of soup.
-It reminds me of my childhood, huddled around the kitchen table eating my mom’s homemade split pea soup recipe.
-Now, I get to pass on that same goodness to my kids (and, okay, let’s be honest—my husband, too).
+- Thereโs something so comforting about a warm bowl of soup.
+It reminds me of my childhood, huddled around the kitchen table eating my momโs homemade split pea soup recipe.
+Now, I get to pass on that tradition to my familyโ yet without the ham bone.

 - This soup makes fabulous leftovers.
-It freezes well and reheats nicely, too— so don’t be shy.
-Make enough to have leftovers for another week!
+It freezes well and reheats nicely, making it perfect for meal prep.
+Plus, it’s loaded with antioxidants and anti-inflammatory properties, which support overall wellness.
+So donโt be shyโmake enough to have leftovers for another week!

 - Kids love this soup!
-If you’re worried about them not eating their greens, just blend it up and they’ll never know those peas are hiding in there.
+If youโre worried about them not eating their greens, just blend it up and theyโll never know those fiber-rich peas are hiding in there, helping to boost their immune system and keep their tummies happy.

 Okay, let’s get the ingredients, start the stove and warm our bellies together!